-A "module level component" is the generic term to be used to describe an electronic module which can contain components, modules, and which can connect to another module through a set of user external pins.
+A "module level component" is the generic term to be used to describe an electronic module which can contain components, modules, and which can connect to another module through a set of external pins.
 The electrical connectivity of such a module level component is referred to as an "Electrical Module Description".
-An electrical module description file (an .emd file) is defined to describe the connections of a module level component between the module pins and its module pins, components and other modules.
-A module can be a package with a single component, a package with multiple components, a board with zero, one, or multiple components, an interposer, a connector, and a cable.
+An electrical module description file (an .emd file) is defined to describe the connections of a module level component between the external pins and its exiternal pins, components and other modules.
+A module can be a package with a single component, a package with multiple components, a board with zero, one, or multiple components, a board with zero, one, or multiple components, an interposer, a connector, and a cable.
+The external pins can be pins, ball pads, or connector sockets or plugs.

-A fundamental assumption regarding the electrical module description is that the interconnect between the module pins, components, and modules can be represented by IBIS-ISS subckts and Touchstone files directly.
+A fundamental assumption regarding the electrical module description is that the interconnect between the external pins, components, and modules can be represented by IBIS-ISS subckts and Touchstone files directly.
 Also, this current description does allow one to describe electrical coupling between connections.